Bijesse/Year2CristoRey/projects/2-RPS/lessons/1-intro/README.md

 ### Daily Objective

-Students will be able to demonstrate the ability to use computing thought processes to complete simple tasks by writing specific instructions a robot could follow.
+Students will be able to

 ### Key points